-It’s the worst nightmare of parents the world over to discover that one’s adolescent or teenage child is becoming a substance abuser.
+It’s every parent’s worst nightmare to realize their teen or preteen is abusing substances.
 Whether the teen’s substance of abuse is alcohol or cocaine, the causes for concern are numerous and range from the effect that substance abuse can have on academic performance and his or her future to the risk that substance abuse can pose to his or her health and life.
 Unfortunately, internet access has made it easier for teens to find more effective ways to conceal their indiscretions, but there are still a number of ways that parents can keep an eye peeled for potentially lethal behaviors.
 As such, a reliable indicator of teen substance abuse is having certain drug paraphernalia among his or her possessions.

 What Exactly is Drug Paraphernalia?